avinashm26/delta-demo/README.md

 # delta-demo
-this is git hub demo
+this is git hub demo.